Minorzar/CIE/Library/README_lib.md

 ### pyb.SPI: int -> int -> int -> int -> int -> int -> int -> int -> bool -> bool -> SPI
 Create a SPI object.
 Parameters are:
+- bus -> The bus on which the SPI object will be created.
+- mode -> The mode on which the SPI object will work, it can be:
+	- SPI.CONTROLLER
+	- SPI.PERIPHERAL
+- baudrate -> The SCK clock rate.
+Default is 328125.
+- prescaler -> Use to derive the SCK from the APB bus frequency.
+It will overrides the baudrate.
+It can be a power of two up to 256 starting at 2.
+Default is -1 (meaning deactivated).
+- polarity -> Level on which the idle clock sit at.
+Can be 0 or 1.
+Default is 1.
+- phase -> Sample the data on the first or second clock edge.
+Can be 0 or 1 respectively.
+Default is 0.
+- bits -> Size of the world that will be transfer in bits.
+Can be 8 or 16.
+Default is 8.
+- firstbit -> Select the first bit of the world.
+It can be:
+	- SPI.LSB -> Set the first bit to be the least significant bit.
+	- SPI.MSB -> Set the first bit to be the most significant bit.
+- ti -> Indicate Texas Instrument signal is set to True.
+Default is False (meaning Motorola signal conventions).
+- crc -> Define the CRC using a polynomial specifier (a binary definition of the polynome (example: 1011 =x^3+x+1).
+First and last bit must be 1).
+Default is None (no crc used).

+You may at first only use pyb.SPI as an int -> SPI function with only the bus specify and then use the method init with the other parameters.

+Methods are:

+### init:
+Initialse the SPI bus if it has not be made previously or if the bus was deinit.
+Parameters are:
+- mode -> The mode on which the SPI object will work, it can be:
+	- SPI.CONTROLLER
+	- SPI.PERIPHERAL
+- baudrate -> The SCK clock rate.
+Default is 328125.
+- prescaler -> Use to derive the SCK from the APB bus frequency.
+It will overrides the baudrate.
+It can be a power of two up to 256 starting at 2.
+Default is -1 (meaning deactivated).
+- polarity -> Level on which the idle clock sit at.
+Can be 0 or 1.
+Default is 1.
+- phase -> Sample the data on the first or second clock edge.
+Can be 0 or 1 respectively.
+Default is 0.
+- bits -> Size of the world that will be transfer in bits.
+Can be 8 or 16.
+Default is 8.
+- firstbit -> Select the first bit of the world.
+It can be:
+	- SPI.LSB -> Set the first bit to be the least significant bit.
+	- SPI.MSB -> Set the first bit to be the most significant bit.
+- ti -> Indicate Texas Instrument signal is set to True.
+Default is False (meaning Motorola signal conventions).
+- crc -> Define the CRC using a polynomial specifier (a binary definition of the polynome (example: 1011 =x^3+x+1).
+First and last bit must be 1).
+Default is None (no crc used).

+### deinit:
+Turn off the SPI bus and reset all parameters to default.

+### recv:
+Receive data on the bus.
+Parameters are:
+- recv -> Number of byte to receive if it's an integer, if you have given a buffer, the data will be written in the buffer.
+- timeout -> The timeout to wait for the receive in ms. Default is 5000.
+If recv is a buffer, the data receive will be stored directly in it, otherwise, you must use this function as a function that returns a buffer.

+### send:
+Send data on the bus.
+Parameters are:
+- send -> The data that will be send.
+It must be either an integer or a buffer.
+- timeout -> The timeout to wait for the send in ms. Default is 5000.

+### send\_recv:
+Send and receive data on the bus at the same time.
+Parameters are:
+- send -> The data that will be send.
+It must be either an integer or a buffer.
+- recv -> A buffer that will be used to stored the receive data.
+Default is None.
+- timeout -> The timeout to wait for the receive in ms. Default is 5000.
+If recv is not specify (left to None), the function must be use a function that returns a buffer.

 <a id="UART"></a>
 ## UART

+### pyb.UART: int -> int -> int -> int -> int -> int -> int -> int -> int -> UART
+Create an UART object.
+Parameters are:
+- bus -> The pins on which the UART will be configure.
+- baudrate -> The clock rate.
+- bits -> Number of bit per character.
+Can be 7, 8 or 9.
+- parity -> The detection use to check for integrity during the transmission.
+Can be None, 0 (even) or 1 (odd).
+- stop -> Number of stop bits.
+Can be 1 or 2.
+- flow -> St the flow control type.
+Can be:
+	- 0
+	- UART.RTS
+	- UART.CTS
+	- UART.RTS | UART.CTS
+- timeout -> The timeout to wait for writing and reading the first character.
+- timeout\_char -> Timeout to wait between each character while writing or reading.
+- read\_buf\_len -> The caracter length of the read buffer.
+Set it to 0 to disable it.
+You may only specify the pins to use, but you'll need to use the init method before using the UART port.

+Methods are:

+### init:
+Initialise the UART port with the specify options.
+Parameters are:
+- baudrate -> The clock rate.
+- bits -> Number of bit per character.
+Can be 7, 8 or 9.
+Default is 8.
+- parity -> The detection use to check for integrity during the transmission.
+Can be None, 0 (even) or 1 (odd).
+Default is None.
+- stop -> Number of stop bits.
+Can be 1 or 2.
+Default is 1.
+- flow -> St the flow control type.
+Can be:
+	- 0
+	- UART.RTS
+	- UART.CTS
+	- UART.RTS | UART.CTS
+Default is 0.
+- timeout -> The timeout to wait for writing and reading the first character.
+Default is 0.
+- timeout\_char -> Timeout to wait between each character while writing or reading.
+Default is 0.
+- read\_buf\_len -> The caracter length of the read buffer.
+Set it to 0 to disable it.
+Default is 64.

+### deinit:
+Turn off the UART port.
+Reset all value to default value before doing so.

+### any:
+Returns the number of bytes wainting (if none is waiting, it will return 0).

+### read:
+Read character that are waiting.
+Parameter is:
+- nbytes -> If specified, the reading will be at most nbytes bytes.
+If the buffer use to store the return value has nbytes available, it returns immediately the value, otherwise it will return it only when the buffer is full or timeout elapses.
+If not specified, return as much data as possible and returns the data only when timeout has elapsed.
+(It may be a bit tricky, feel free to ask for help).

+### readchar:
+Receive a single character on the bus.
+The character will be return as an integer (ASCII code).
+Returns -1 on timeout.

+### readinto:
+Read bytes into the buffer specified in parameter.
+Parameters are:
+- buf -> The buffer in which the data will be stored.
+- nbytes -> Number of byte to be read.
+If not specified, it will read at most len(buf) bytes.
+Return the number of byte read and stored or None on timeout.

+### readline:
+Read a line (must end by a newline character '\r').
+If a '\r' character exists, the line is return immediately.
+If the timeout elapses, all the data available will be return.
+If no data is available, it will return None.

+### write:
+Write the buffer given in parameter to the bus.
+If the characters are 7 or 8 bits wide, the each byte is one character, if they are 9 bits wide, then two bytes are used for each character (so the buffer must have an even size).
+Parameter is:
+- buf -> The buffer on which the data to write is.
+Return the number of byte written.
+If timeout occurs with no byte written, it returns None.

+### writechar:
+Write a signle character on the bus.
+Parameter is:
+- char -> The character to write.
+It must be an interger (ASCII code).

+### sendbreak:
+Send a break condition on the bus, thus driving the bus low for a duration of 13 bits.

 <a id="Extra"></a>